juanelas/base64/src/docs/index.md

 # {{PKG_NAME}}

-Base64 for both node.js and brwser javascript.
-It support URL-safe encoding and enabling/disabling padding.
-Buffers can be implementedd using ArrayBuffer, any TypedArray or Buffer.
+Base64 for both node.js and browser javascript.
+It supports URL-safe encoding and enabling/disabling padding.
+Buffers can be implementedd using ArrayBuffer, any TypedArray, or Buffer.

 ## Usage